-This publication (and any material sourced from it) should be attributed as: DAWE 2021, Draft risk analysis report for the release of Puccinia rapipes for the biological control of Lycium ferocissimum, Department of Agriculture, Water and the Environment, Canberra.
+This publication (and any material sourced from it) should be attributed as: DAWE 2021, Final risk analysis report for the release of Puccinia rapipes for the biological control of Lycium ferocissimum, Department of Agriculture, Water and the Environment, Canberra.
 CC BY 4.0.

-$This \ publication \ is \ available \ at \ \underline{agriculture.gov.au/biosecurity/risk-analysis/biological-control-agents}.$
+This publication is available at awe.gov.au/biosecurity-trade/policy/risk-analysis/biological-control-agents.
+Department of Agriculture, Water and the Environment

-Department of Agriculture, Water and the Environment GPO Box 858 Canberra ACT 2601 $\,$
+GPO Box 858 Canberra ACT 2601